 “We need mood detectors, not metal detectors.”
 In memory of 15-year-old George Carter, Co-founder of Rethinking Schools – New Orleans Before the latest horrific school shooting, Counselors Not Cops and Restorative Justice represent key demands advocated by student activists.
 In contrast to conflict resolution efforts, pro-active building circles are designed to knit together the schoolContinue reading Safer Schools . . .
 Listen to Students

 The City Council of Greenbelt, Maryland listened and acted on its Youth Advisory Committee’s recommendation to extend voting rights to those 16 and older.
 January 8, 2018 was an icy night in this city of 24,000 located about 12 miles from Washington, DC.
 Three councilmembers were not present.
 Would the vote be delayed?
-Ema andContinue reading Another City Lowers the Voting Age!
+Ema andContinue reading Another City Lowers the Voting Age to 16!